 Henry worked six day a week, ten hours a day until he turned 68.
 At 75 he had extremely stomach pains and his family rushes him to the hospital.
 After a series of test, the doctor told Henry and his family he had cirrhosis of the liver.
 Claudia and Kyle are shocked because they have never seen their father drunk.
 However both Henry and his wife Julie are not surprised by the news.
 He drank when his children were young but it continually increased once they moved out.
 The doctor recommended rehab and definite lifestyle changes.
 If he continued drinking, he would destroy the rest of his liver.
 Henry agreed to transfer from the hospital to a rehab facility.
 This is only the beginning of the road for Henry and his family.
 When he leaves rehab, staying sober is going to be a challenge for him and his family.
-He is going to need the support of alcohol anonymous and counseling.
+He is going to need the support of alcohol anonymous.

 For a free 15 minute consultation or